tkhamez/eve-srp/README.md

 ### Initial Setup

-After you log in go to _Admin -> Groups_ and sync them.
+After you log in go to _Admin -> Groups_ and synchronize them.
 Then add divisions and configure permissions for them.

 Permissions for each division are based on groups which are provided by a provider, see below.